pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-add.md

 `--percentComplete [percentComplete]`
 : Percentage of task completion.
 Number between 0 and 100.
-  - When set to 0, the task is considered _Not started_.
-  - When set between 1 and 99, the task is considered _In progress_.
-  - When set to 100, the task is considered _Completed_.

 `--assignedToUserIds [assignedToUserIds]`
 : The comma-separated IDs of the assignees the task is assigned to.
 Specify either `assignedToUserIds` or `assignedToUserNames` but not both.